 Support for Gallery 2 finished years ago and the Gallery Project team is took a break for five years.
 But now is has been updated with a new project called Gallery Revival.
 It now runs with the latest PHP releases but I’m guessing the templates haven’t been updated and still aren’t mobile compatible.

-After months of moving photos from my Gallery 3 install and onto WordPress with NextGen Gallery it’s time to close down Gallery 3.
+After months of moving photos from my Gallery 3 install and onto WordPress with NextGen the gallery has now gone offline.

 I started building a gallery using NextGen gallery but the photo presentation isn’t the best.
 For albums with a lot of photos the user can’t use the slide show function for all without clicking to the next page that comes before the slide show.
 The images can be slow to load, which isn’t the fault of NextGen, but it shows nothing the user that anything is happening.